openethereum/fether/README.md

 > Troubleshooting: If it hangs on a white screen in Electron even though it has compiled and has been syncing for a long time, then simply choose 'View > Reload' (CMD + R on macOS) from the Electron menu

+> Developer Tools: Open developer tools automatically by running `DEBUG=true yarn start` when not in the production environment

 # Run without taskbar

 ```bash